 Dip Teach(EC), BEd(Prim), MEd(Research), EdD

-Her work has been published in professional (e.g. Practical Literacy & Literacy Learning: the Middle Years) and research journals (e.g. Australian Journal of Language and Literacy & Australian Educational Researcher).
+Noella’s work has been published in professional (e.g. Practical Literacy & Literacy Learning: the Middle Years) and research journals (e.g. Australian Journal of Language and Literacy & Australian Educational Researcher).
+Noella has co-edited two texts for teachers and has contributed chapters to a number of books.

 Undergraduate Teaching: Bachelor of Education (K-12) and Bachelor of Education (EC/Prim).
 Undergraduate teaching is focused on literacy in the primary school classroom.
 Noella's teaching is strengthened by experience of teaching children, ongoing work with teachers, research, and strong understanding of contemporary literacy and associated technologies.